joelclermont/kendo-docs/api/web/pager.md

     });

 ### selectTemplate `String`
-The template for select box with predefined page sizes.
+The template for selectbox with predefined page sizes.

 #### Example
     $("#pager").kendoPager({